Chile Eboe-Osuji: Career

-Judge of the International Criminal Court, 2012 - 2021
+Judge of the International Criminal Court, 2012–2021

 On 16 December 2011, Eboe-Osuji was elected as a judge of the International Criminal Court.
 He won the office in the fifteenth ballot in the Assembly of States Parties.
 He took office on 11 March 2012.

 From September 2013, Eboe-Osuji – alongside Judges Olga Venecia Herrera Carbuccia and Robert Fremr – presided over the trial against Deputy President William Ruto of Kenya, who was accused of stoking a wave of killing for political gain after the country's contested 2007 elections.
 Early on, he warned Kenyan media and bloggers that anyone revealing the identity of a protected witness at the Ruto trial could be guilty of contempt of court; ICC chief prosecutor Fatou Bensouda had previously complained that some witnesses were being intimidated in Kenya, some of whom withdrew from the case.

 Following Eboe-Osuji's own request, the Presidency of the ICC decided to reconstitute Trial Chamber V(b) in the trial against Uhuru Muigai Kenyatta and replace him with Judge Geoffrey Henderson in early 2014.
-However, Eboe-Osuji remains the Presiding Judge in Trial Chamber V(a) which continues to hear the case against Ruto and former Kass FM broadcaster Joshua Sang.
+However, Eboe-Osuji remained the Presiding Judge in Trial Chamber V(a) which continued to hear the case against Ruto and former Kass FM broadcaster Joshua Sang until his term at the court ended in 2021.
 In April 2014, his chamber issued subpoenas for several prosecution witnesses no longer willing to testify in the case.
 Shortly after, Eboe-Osuji told off the government of Kenya for turning to the principle of sovereignty "at every convenient opportunity, with the evident aim of frightening judges".

+Judge of the Caribbean Court of Justice, 2025–

+On 24 March 2025, it was announced that Eboe-Osuji was selected as a Judge of the Caribbean Court of Justice (CCJ) to replace Judge Andrew Burgess, who is set to retire on 11 April 2025.
+It is expected that Eboe-Osuji will be sworn in as a Judge of the CCJ in April 2025.
+The CCJ is an international court that serves both to interpret, apply, and resolve disputes arising under the Treaty of Chaguaramas and as the final court of appeal in civil and criminal matters for Member States of the Caribbean Community and Common Market that have amended their constitutions to allow the CCJ to play such a role.
+As of 2025, the CCJ serves as the final court of appeal for Barbados, Belize, Dominica, Guyana, and Saint Lucia.